A pattern that runs through scripture is that Jesus is always “In the Middle”. Is there a message here?

 Jesus is the middle candle of the Jewish Menorah:

-In the nine branched candlestick, as the middle candle, He is called “the servant candle” which lights all the other candles.
+In the nine-branched candlestick, Jesus, as the middle candle, is “the servant candle” which lights all other candles.
 This candle is higher than the other candles where Jesus is the elevated “Son of God”.

 The Cross

 Jesus was crucified between two criminals.
 One on the right and one on the left.
-Three men, three choices, three destinations.
+Three men, three choices, three destinations with Jesus in the middle.
+(John 19:18)

 James and John

-The mother of James and John entreated Jesus, that when He came into His kingdom, allow her sons would sit with Him, one on His right hand and one on His left hand.
-Had Jesus agreed, they might have ended up in the place of the two thieves.
+The mother of James and John entreated Jesus, (Matt 20:21) And He said to her, “What do you wish?”
+She said to Him, “Grant that these two sons of mine may sit, one on Your right hand and the other on the left, in Your kingdom.”
+Had Jesus agreed, they might have ended up in the place of the two thieves; one on His right and one on His left.

 The Seven Hebrew Words of Genesis 1:1

-The middle word is two Hebrew letters: the Aleph and the Tav, untranslated in scripture, totally ignored, it is the Hebrew version of the Greek letters Alpha and Omega, the beginning and the end: אֵת
+The middle word in Genesis 1:1 is two Hebrew letters: the Aleph and the Tav, untranslated in scripture, totally ignored, it is the Hebrew version of the Greek letters Alpha and Omega, the Beginning and the End: אֵת

-Jesus is the middle word in Genesis 1:1 (The first chapter of the first book of the Bible) which matches Revelation 1:8 (The first chapter of the last book of the Bible)
+Jesus is the middle word (Alpha with Omega) in Genesis 1:1 (The first chapter of the first book of the Bible) which matches Revelation 1:8 (Alpha with Omega) (The first chapter of the last book of the Bible)

 as spoken by the Lamb slain from the foundation of the world.